iamcco/vim-language-server/README.md

       },
       "suggest": {
-        "fromVimruntime": true,   // completionItems from vimruntime's vim files "fromRuntimepath": false  // completionItems from runtimepath's vim files, if this is true that fromVimruntime is true
+        "fromVimruntime": true,   // completionItems from vimruntime's vim files "fromRuntimepath": true  // completionItems from runtimepath's vim files, if this is true that fromVimruntime is true }
-      }
     },
     "filetypes": [ "vim" ],